 We can divide the criticality of applications into four tiers:

-- Mission critical – We tend to use the term “mission-critical” loosely, so to help you set your disaster recovery objectives effectively, we need to lock down what we mean.
-In this discussion, mission-critical applies only to those workloads that the organization requires in order to continue to do business.
+We tend to use the term “mission-critical” loosely, so to help you set your disaster recovery objectives effectively, we need to lock down what we mean.
+In this discussion, mission-critical applies only to those applications and systems that the organization requires in order to continue to do business.
 If they’re down, the business is down.

 For an organization doing the majority of its business online, this might be the customer-facing website as well as any order entry or inventory systems that allow customers to continue to place orders.
 Obviously, these systems require the lowest RTOs and RPOs and are candidates for high-availability, synchronous replication.
 With the technologies available today, some of these solutions can bring recovery times down to near zero.

-- Critical – These are vital workloads in which you don’t want to lose any data, but the business can keep functioning for at least a little while even without them.
+These are vital workloads in which you don’t want to lose any data, but the business can keep functioning for at least a little while even without them.
 Financial systems, human resources, and payroll often fall into this category.
-Asynchronous replication, where the data is written to the primary storage array first and then to the fail over systems, may be adequate.
+Asynchronous replication, where the data is written to the primary storage array first and then to the fail-over systems, may be adequate.
 There will be some data loss due to the delay, but it can be measured in minutes.

-- Important – Important workloads may also be vital, but they are one step further removed from mission critical.
+Important workloads may also be vital, but they are one step further removed from mission-critical.
 You might decide, for example, that you can do without your marketing execution systems for several days without suffering any serious side effects.
 These systems can be handled with the least expensive disaster recovery options such as asynchronous replication or physical backup system, e.g., tape backup.

-- Not important – Finally, you may have an archive of old data that you need to keep for one reason or another, though it doesn’t need to be accessed frequently (or even at all) in the course of doing business.
-Again, the least expensive solutions can be used to backup these systems.
+Finally, you may have an archive of old data that you need to keep for one reason or another, though it doesn’t need to be accessed frequently (or even at all) in the course of doing business.
+Again, the least expensive solutions can be used to back up these systems.
 Just remember that the mediums used in physical backups can degrade over time, so if you absolutely need to keep these files in an archive, you may want to back up your backups from time to time.

 Q2: How easily can the data be reconstructed?